jarpoole/mre-ts-jest-stringifyContentPathRegex/README.md

 # mre-ts-jest-stringifyContentPathRegex

 Minimal reproducible example for the `stringifyContentPathRegex` option of ts-jest documented [here](https://kulshekhar.github.io/ts-jest/docs/getting-started/options/stringifyContentPathRegex) not working as expected.
+The tracking issue in ts-jest is https://github.com/kulshekhar/ts-jest/issues/4020.

 ## Reproduce the bug